Home |

 grabbing surf gear and heading out on the scooter to the boat

-in Sedeoen harbour.
-The boat captain will have been forwarned
+in Nemberala harbour.
+The boat captain will have been

-by Sani, the villa manager, the night before.
-Our boat
+forwarned by Sani, the villa manager, the night before.

-captain, unlike some of the boat captains I've used elsewhere,
+Our boat captain, unlike some of the boat captains I've used

-is very punctual.
-It's not fun to be standing on the
+elsewhere, is very punctual.
+It's not fun to be standing

-beach at dawn waiting for the boat to get you out to the
+on the beach at dawn waiting for the boat to get you out to

 If I'm not surfing early, then